top of page

 What Financial Markets Teach Us About Emotional Investments

-In the world of finance, we’re taught to spread our investments across different assets to mitigate risk.
+In finance, we’re taught to spread our investments across different assets to mitigate risk.
 This same principle applies to emotional investments.
 By diversifying where we invest our emotional energy—across different friendships, hobbies, goals, and relationships—we protect ourselves from the emotional collapse that happens when one area of our lives doesn’t go as planned.

 How to Make Better Emotional Investment Decisions